Zainab Came from the Darashakran Refugee

 THE IRAQI FOUNDATION FOR SPORT + PEACE HAS A MISSION TO:

-1. Keep the Darashakran Run Club going, and add sponsorship for a local tennis team, as well as a football team within the camp.
+Keep the Refugee Run Club going, as well as expand it; add sponsorship for a local football team within the camp.

-3. Provide an opportunity for people of all backgrounds and regions in Iraq to work together and show the international community Iraq’s commitment to peace and non-violence through sport and other endeavors.
+Provide an opportunity for people of all backgrounds and regions in Iraq to work together and display to the international community Iraq’s commitment to peace and non-violence through sport and other creative endeavors.